Anal sex is no longer a taboo in society, and millions of couples around the world are enjoying it just like foreplay, oral sex, and vaginal sex.

 However, among all other homemade lubes, it is certainly the best and safest for use.
 You can safely apply it inside your vagina or anus without any health worries.

-It will not cause any irritation or infection provided you have an odorless Aloe Vera gel at home.
+It will not cause any irritation or infection provided you have an odorless Aloe Vera gel with no additives at home.

 Have you ever given it a thought to break an egg and apply the whites to your vagina or anus?

 As stated previously, it is never a good idea to put animal protein down there.

 Another reason why people should avoid using egg whites as anal lube is due to the risk of catching salmonella.
 You can remain free from worries about infections if you buy pasteurized egg whites.
 It proves to be a very wet and slippery anal lube.